 Agriculture

-Energy
+Climate and Energy

 From powering homes and schools to fuelling industries and healthcare facilities, access to a reliable energy supply is crucial for development across all sectors.
 A large proportion of Africa’s population currently lacks this access, representing a significant challenge to accelerating economic growth and social advancement.
 Expanding the availability of clean and affordable energy solutions such as solar and wind can help communities overcome this obstacle while also reducing dependence on fossil fuels and lowering carbon emissions.
 Renewable energy projects also create jobs and drive technological innovation.
 Investing in sustainable energy infrastructure can improve living standards and lay a foundation for inclusive, low-carbon economic growth in nations across Africa.